deebendu/AndroidNotification/README.md

             </intent-filter>
         </service>

+5. Add these two lines in your MainActivity

+        AppConstant.setmContext(MainActivity.this);
+        AppConstant.setIntent(new Intent(MainActivity.this, MainActivity.class));

-5. Test and send your first push notification!
+6. Test and send your first push notification!

 To see if the setup works, run a test by sending a test message to your own mobile.